chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 - trainImages.npy is 4D numpy array of size (# of subjects, image dimension 1, image dimension 2, image dimension 3) with images of all training subjects (nonlinearly registered to a common space).

-The code saves a pickle containing the model with all the specified number of latent variables.
+The code saves a pickle file containing the model with all the specified number of latent variables.

 NOTE: the Python code is now slower than the Matlab version, but it will be updated.